tungstian/Monster-Madness/README.md

 # Monster Madness
-<p> A web-based card matching game.
+<p> A web-based card matching game using JavaScript and CSS3.